-The interleaver may be configured to a span ("depth") ranging from one code word (meaning no interleaving) to 64 code words.
+The interleaver may be configured to a span ("depth") ranging from zero code words (meaning no interleaving) to 64 code words.
 The default operation setting is "no interleaving."
-No "optimized" recommendations or default interleaving span values ("depths") are applied since interleaving performance is related to the bit rate allocation for the data stream and may result in a different interleaving time for the same interleaver span.

 6.5 Block Synchronization

 FEC and interleaving occur after every n blocks of 255 bytes (the length of a Reed Solomon codeword).
 The exact number n depends on the specific configuration, as further discussed.
 To enable the receiver to identify the start of these blocks, a four-byte Block Boundary Marker (BBM) is regularly inserted into the stream to indicate the start of a block, as shown in Figure 6-6.